 Source: Morningstar, Marten & Co.
 Note 1) NAV based on last published as at 31 December 2024.

 As in previous reports, we have included the MSCI UK, NASDAQ and S&P500 as comparators.
-However, none of these appear to be an ideal benchmark - S&P 500's returns are distorted by the Magnificent Seven, for example.
+However, none of these would make an ideal benchmark - S&P 500's returns are distorted by the Magnificent Seven, for example.